jyc5559/GAINET.github.io/index.md

 # Main topics
 <p align="center">

+Diffusion Reinforcement Learning: Diffusion Reinforcement Learning combines the ideas of diffusion processes with reinforcement learning to enhance agent decision-making in complex environments.
+This approach can help in achieving more stable and efficient learning dynamics.
   <a href="./another-page.html" style="display:inline-block; margin-right:10px; width:30%;">
     <img src="./DRL.png" alt="Diffusion Reinforcement Learning" style="width:100%;">
     <br>Diffusion Reinforcement Learning
   </a>

+Interactive AI Agent: Interactive AI Agents are designed to engage with users through dialogue, learning from interactions to improve their responses and assistance.
+These agents are commonly used in applications such as virtual customer support, personal assistants, and interactive gaming.
   <a href="./another-page2.html" style="display:inline-block; margin-right:10px; width:30%;">
     <img src="./LLM.png" alt="Large Language Models" style="width:100%;">
     <br>Interactive AI Agent
   </a>

+Resource Allocation: Resource Allocation involves distributing available resources among various competing needs or processes in an optimal manner.
+It is crucial in fields like economics, computing, and logistics, ensuring that resources are used efficiently and effectively to meet specific objectives.
   <a href="./another-page3.html" style="display:inline-block; width:30%;">
     <img src="./graph.png" alt="Diffusion Graph Generation" style="width:100%;">
     <br>Resource Allocation